 Completing your vaccination series with an mRNA vaccine:

 Side effects after your second dose can be similar to the ones you may have had after your first dose but they only last about one to three days.
 These symptoms typically mean that your body is building protection.
-If you don't get the second dose, you won't be fully protected from COVID-19.

 Vaccination rates are not high enough globally or locally to protect unvaccinated individuals from COVID-19.
 Most COVID-19 infections are in unvaccinated people.
 Cases among fully vaccinated individuals are far less likely.